 This allows you to quickly see an estimated authority of any given site, as well as explore the types of links they are receiving.
 Moz also offers a suite of features such as comparing multiple sites against your own, analyzing share data, and discovering broken links within your site that need fixing.

-Ahrefs also allows users to perform a similar analysis of authority and discover which pages and content perform best overall in terms of links and shares.
+Ahrefs also allows users to perform a similar analysis of authority and discover which pages and content perform the best overall in terms of links and shares.